daveymason/Hackstory/README.md

 ## Created for Hackstory

 This project was created for the Hackstory hackathon to honor overlooked heroes and make history accessible through digital storytelling.
+By Davey Mason, a Computer Science student in Georgia Tech